 Mormon tea is the term often used to describe certain wild Ephedra plant species that grow in the Southwestern U.S. It is likewise the name used when referring to the beverage made from the dried stems.

-The plant is said to have received its name from Mormon pioneers who harvested and used the herb for a number of purposes.
+The plant is said to have received its title from Mormon pioneers who harvested and used the herb for a number of purposes.
 One specifically was as an energizing substitute for coffee or caffeinated tea, which are technically banned in their religion.

 There are close to 65 species of Ephedra worldwide, but only several related varieties that are most popular for use as a simmered tea.

 This list includes but is not exclusive to:

 types of ephedra are also called "Indian Tea" because of their use by